-The Board on January 26, 2005 amended the SOP to ensure that at no time, will the aggregate of stock options held by all independent Directors exceed 1% of the Corporation's issued and outstanding Common Shares.
 On November 18, 2005 the Board adopted a Deferred Share Unit Plan ("DSU Plan") for Independent Directors.
 The deferred share units will be redeemed by the Corporation in cash payable after the Independent Director departs from the Board.
-The DSU Plan has replaced the past practice of granting Independent Directors stock options under the SOP.
+Independent Directors are not granted stock options under the SOP.